Spark Summer Learning Frequently Asked Questions

 How can parents be involved?

 We love it when parents or guardians come into the classroom when dropping off or picking up their child(ren).
-This provides an excellent opportunity to see what your child(ren) is doing, meet and get to know their teacher, and maybe even tinker with our excellent STEAM resources!
+This provides an excellent opportunity to see what your child(ren) is doing, meet and get to know their teacher, and maybe even tinker with our STEAM resources!

 If you work in a STEAM field and would love to share your expertise with all Spark students, please don’t hesitate to contact us!
 Parent guest speakers are some of our favorites!